AmithBV0606/NextJs-Part-6/README.md

 - Instead of making users wait for server responses, we can show them the expected result right away.

 - Refer `products-db/page.tsx` and `products-db/product-detail.tsx` files.

+## Form Component

+- The Form component is built on top of the HTML form element.

+- Comes with some powerful features that make it perfect for modern web applications :

+  - It automatically prefetches loading UI.
+  - It handles client-side navigation on form submission.
+  - It provides progressive enhancement out of the box.

+- when the Form component becomes visible, it prefetches the loading UI associated with "/products-db" route.

+- when a user submits the search, it instantly navigates to the products page client-side and the form data gets turned into URL params.

+- it'll show the loading state while the search results are being fetched.

+- once the data is ready, the results are displayed in the UI.

+- Refer `products-db/loading.tsx`, `components/search.tsx`, `app/page.tsx`, `/prisma-db.ts` and `products-db/page.tsx` files.